Big Shoutout to Lawrance and iFi Audio for sending this demo unit, and for their continued support!!

-I still have both a PS3/PS4 and I’m completely satisfied with them.
-I don’t feel the need to upgrade and I can use it with any DAC that has an optical input.
+Because I still have a PS3 and PS4, I can use them with any DAC that has an optical input.

 Power modes have also made a return, as you can run your headphones in Eco, Normal, and Turbo.

-iFi rates Eco for high sensitivity IEMs with 12-hour battery life, Normal for medium Sensitivity headphones with a 9-hour life, and turbo for the most demanding headphones at a 6-hour life.
+iFi rates Eco for high-sensitivity IEMs with a 12-hour battery life, Normal for medium Sensitivity headphones with a 9-hour life, and turbo for the most demanding headphones at a 6-hour life.

 There is plenty of power here for any headphones you may have around.